yankai364/Pirate-Dash-360-Tutorial/readme.md

 }
 ```

-Now, we simply identify the pirate object in the SparkAR environment and position it accordingly.
+Now, we simply identify the pirate object in the Spark AR environment and position it accordingly.

 ```js
 // Place character on start tile